 The Immunisation History Statement which is issued by the Australian Immunisation Register (AIR) is required as proof of immunisation status for enrolment at school under the NSW Public Health Act 2010.
 The Personal Health Record (Blue Book) is not acceptable evidence.

 More information about the Public Health Act 2010 and the Public Health Regulation 2012 is available at Public Health Legislation and further information about the AIR is available at Australian Immunisation Register.

 An Immunisation Register template for Primary Schools has been developed to assist primary schools to maintain records of the vaccination status of enrolled children.

 The following questions and answers may clarify some issues.
 Note these apply only to the requirements for primary schools.

-When is the Immunisation History Statement issued by the ACIR?
+When is the Immunisation History Statement issued by the AIR?

-The ACIR will send the Immunisation History Statement to the parent automatically after a child has received their 4 year old immunisations and after the service provider has sent the information to the ACIR or when the child turns 5 years of age (whichever occurs first).
-Parents who do not receive a History Statement after these events should contact the ACIR on 1800 653 809.
+The AIR will send the Immunisation History Statement to the parent automatically after a child has received their 4 year old immunisations and after the service provider has sent the information to the AIR or when the child turns 5 years of age (whichever occurs first).
+Parents who do not receive a History Statement after these events should contact the AIR on 1800 653 809.

 What can a parent do if they have not received a History Statement or believe that the History Statement they have received is not up to date?

-Parents can request another copy of the History Statement by calling the ACIR on 1800 653 809, requesting a statement by emailing firstname.lastname@example.org or visiting Medicare Online Services or a local Medicare office.
+Parents can request another copy of the History Statement by logging on to their MyGov account or calling the AIR on 1800 653 809.

 What if a parent refuses to provide a History Statement?